surma/surma.dev/content/things/comlink-webrtc.md

 connection.setLocalDescription(offer);
 connection.onicecandidate = ({candidate}) => {
   if (!candidate) return;
-  // do something with `candidate`
+  // collect `candidate` somewhere
 };
+connection.onicegatheringstatechange = _ => {
+  if (connection.iceGatheringState === 'complete') {
+    // We are done collecting candidates
+  }
+}
 {{< /highlight >}}

 Once we set our local description, we will be given one or more [`RTCIceCandidate`][RTCIceCandidate] objects.
 [ICE] or ”Interactive Connectivity Establishment” is a protocol to establish a connection to a peer in the most efficient way possible.
 Each `RTCIceCandidate` contains a network identity of the host machine along with port, transport protocol and other network details.
 Using those additional details the ICE protocol can figure out what the most efficient path to our remote peer will be.

 > **Note:** Most of the time a machine is not aware of it’s public IP address.
 For that you would need a STUN server (more [below](#firewalls-nat)).

-You will never know when you are done receiving candidates.
+~~You will never know when you are done receiving candidates.
 There could always be a new one during the lifetime of your page: Think of someone opening your app and _then_ dialing into the airport WiFi.
 You should always be ready to incorporate a new candidate.
-In my [demo] I cheated a bit: I just wait until there hasn’t been a new candidate for more than a second and declared that “good enough”.
+In my [demo] I cheated a bit: I just wait until there hasn’t been a new candidate for more than a second and declared that “good enough”.~~

+You know you have received all the `RTCIceCandidates` when the connection’s `iceGatheringState` is set to `"complete"`.
+Did I mention that WebRTC is weird?
+(Thanks to [Philipp Hancke] for correcting me on this.)

 ### A backend appears (aka. “signalling”)